malayjoshi13/Describer/README.md

 ## 2) Bring your own image and generate the most suited caption describing it (aka Inference)
 Check out this easy-to-use [Google Colab Notebook](https://colab.research.google.com/drive/1HIpLysJeD401qB8bayn7sKXehEQUzl8L?usp=sharing).
 Upload your image, add its path in this notebook and get your captions!

-## 3) Training and Evaluating on your own dataset and hyperparameters to improve it further
+## 3) Training on your own dataset and hyperparameters to improve it further
-Check out this easy-to-train and evaluation [Google Colab Notebook](https://colab.research.google.com/drive/1VFN5e6TmuM_tUYDKM4xdGdhsbb6lOAW1?usp=sharing).
-Run each code block of this script to train and evaluate on default hyperparameter settings and the Flickr8K dataset.
-Otherwise, you can also choose your own dataset and value of hyperparameter in the script.
+Check out this easy-to-train and evaluation [Google Colab Notebook](https://colab.research.google.com/drive/1uE59v-rfCzwTqnG2T7kGYPAdYLEwGiqM?usp=sharing).
+Run each code block of this script to train on default hyperparameter settings and the Flickr8K dataset.
+Otherwise, you can also choose your own dataset and value of hyperparameters within this script.

+## 4) Evaluating default trained weights or your own trained weights
+Check out this easy-to-evaluate [Google Colab Notebook](https://colab.research.google.com/drive/1qm6776oQAgWK-pjFvhw3HB4uBPxUEaNA?usp=sharing).
+Run each code block of this script to evaluate default trained weights.
+Otherwise, you can also evaluate model weights trained by yourself.